Last updated on January 2nd, 2019

-As an applicant for a fiancé visa, you’ll need to prove that you intend to marry a United States citizen who you’ve met with in person within the last two years.
-The law requires that you provide evidence of your relationship and plans to get married but doesn’t specify exactly what may qualify as proof, leaving room for a variety of forms of evidence.
+The law requires that you provide evidence of your relationship and plans to get married, but doesn’t specify exactly what may qualify as proof.
+This leaves room for a variety of forms of evidence.

 Because evidence of your relationship can be provided in a wide variety of forms, it’s best to cast a wide net and provide multiple different types of evidence.

-Correspondence between you and your potential spouse is also a valid and important way to prove that you have a satisfactory relationship.
-Communication happens in so many ways, and most of that evidence will be deemed acceptable too.
+Correspondence between you and your potential spouse is also a valid and important way to prove the validity of your relationship.

 Emails and instant message conversations should be gathered and saved, including the dates and times of communication.

 Telephone records can also be helpful as long as the phone service is able to provide an itemized bill or receipt showing the phone numbers that calls were made to and received from.

 Proof of communication between you and your fiancé isn’t limited to just traditional communication methods.